erux/erux/README.md

   }
 }

-// Create your store with legacy reducer and enhancer, result will have the on function const enhancers = compose(applyMiddleware(logger), Erux.enhancer);
+// Create your store with legacy reducer and our enhancer
+// The returned store will have the on function const enhancers = compose(applyMiddleware(logger), Erux.enhancer);
 const store = createStore(doubleReducer, 1, enhancers);